greghuang8/Taiwan_Covid_Dash/README.md

 Many of the deaths reported in the daily release are records from previous days; sometimes they can lag up to 10 days, although that seems to be improving.
 The purpose of this project is to tally up the deaths by its reporting date instead of the date of the news release.
-Additionally, other statstics, such as the age and gender splits of the deaths are also considered.
+Additionally, other statistics, such as the age and gender splits of the deaths are also considered.

 Currently, a daily update of **total** COVID deaths since I started tracking,